-Research designed to examine oregano oil has encompassed many topics, including pain relief.
+Research designed to examine oregano oil has encompassed many topics.
 Oregano oil also has extremely high levels of free-radical-fighting antioxidants, agents that protect the body.

 Research on Oregano Oil

 Studies have shown its usefulness against candida albicans, aspergillus mold, staph, vaginal imbalance, pseudomonas and listeria.
 A study from the US Department of Agriculture showed that oregano essential oils presented potent action against Salmonella and E.coli .
 Other research holds the same, stating that oregano oil is such a powerful agent that it can be used to preserve food.
 Studies from the Department of Food Science at the University of Tennessee and the University of the Algarve found that similar results for oregano’s power against pathogenic germs .

 Another study published in the journal, Experimental and Toxicologic Pathology found that oregano oil could lower the negative effects of induced colitis in rats and opens the door to new ideas about its benefit to the colon and liver.